shaolang/can/README.md

 ClojureScript.

-`can.can/permissions->bitmask-actions` takes converts the permissions map into a map of domain-bitmask pair, making it easy to persist changes back to the datastore:
+`can.can/permissions->bitmask-actions` takes converts the permissions map into a map of domain-bitmask pair (the inverse of `can.can/bitmask-actions->permissions`), making it easy to persist changes back to the datastore:

 ```clojure